In-Vitro Fertilization

 Step 3: Create the embryo

-The collected eggs and sperms will be transferred to the Embryology laboratory for fertilization.
+The collected eggs and sperms will be processed in the Embryology laboratory for fertilization.
 Embryos are cultured in the IVF lab for 2-5 days.

 If the embryos are transferred into the uterus in the same cycle in which eggs are retrieved, it is called fresh embryo transfer.
 In such cases, some medicines are given to the patient to make her uterus more receptive for pregnancy.